 Sleep on your side

 Sleeping on your side limits the pressure your body exerts on your lower and middle abdominal area.
-When you’re on your side, there’s a better alignment with your neck and spine, meaning you won’t experience any back pain.
+There’s a better alignment with your neck and spine when you’re on your side, meaning you won’t experience any back pain.

 Maintain a good sleeping posture

 When you sleep, ensure there’s no pressure on your back.
-Also, due to the fact that we don’t actually know what we do when we take a nap, sleep support pillows should be used.
+Also, due to the fact that we don’t know what we do when we take a nap, we should use sleep support pillows.

-Aside from knowing how to manage middle back pain when sleeping, upper back pain should also be catered to.
+Aside from knowing how to manage middle back pain when sleeping, it should also cater to upper back pain.
 This is because any effect from your upper back may easily extend to your middle and lumbar area, causing intense discomfort.